NEW JERSEY DEPARTMENT OF EDUCATION

 No. If, due to parents' declining services, the number of students in a bilingual program falls below the requirement for a full-time program, the district has the option of continuing to provide a bilingual education program for any language classification with fewer than 20 children (N.J.S.A.
 18A 35-18 et seq.).
 The district can also apply to the department for approval of an ESL-only program.

-3. If a parent declines bilingual/ESL/ELS services, can a district continue to count the student as LEP on the Application for School State Aid (ASSA) and the LEP Student Enrollment Tracking System?
+3. If a parent declines bilingual/ESL/ELS services, can a district continue to count the student as LEP on the Application for School State Aid (ASSA) and the ELL Enrollment Tracking System?

-No. The district may not continue to count these LEP students as eligible to receive bilingual categorical aid because districts are not eligible to receive bilingual categorical aid for LEP students not being served.
+No. The district may not continue to count these ELLs as eligible to receive bilingual categorical aid because districts are not eligible to receive bilingual categorical aid for ELLs not being served.

 Bilingual Education Program – A full-time program of instruction in all those courses or subjects which a child is required by law or rule to receive, given in the native language of the children of limited English proficiency enrolled in the program and also in English.
 The program offers the aural comprehension, speaking, reading and writing of the native language of the children of limited English proficiency enrolled in the programs, and the aural comprehension, speaking, reading and writing of English; the history and culture of the country, territory or geographic area which is the native land of the parents of children of limited English proficiency enrolled in the program; and the history and culture of the United States.
 All pupils in bilingual education programs receive English as a second language instruction.